How to Deal with Abandoned Cars on My Property

 2. Check If the Vehicle Is Registered

-• Unregistered Vehicle – It is more likely to be abandoned and can be reported.
+• If the vehicle is unregistered → It’s more likely abandoned and can be reported.

-3. Attempt to Identify and Contact the Owner
+3. Try to Identify or Contact the Owner

 If the vehicle is registered, or if you believe that it belongs to a tenant or neighbor, attempt to find the owner prior to removal.